-Cracking the CAT Reading Comprehension (RC) questions of CAT is not easy.
+Cracking the CAT Reading Comprehension (RC) questions is not easy.
 You need to know how to approach which type of CAT RC question.
-Read this article to know types of Reading Comprehension questions in CAT exam.
+Read this article to know types of Reading Comprehension questions in CAT exam and how to crack them.

-Reading Comprehension (RC) question in CAT exam make up almost 3/4th of the sectional weightage.
+RC for CAT preparation - Reading Comprehension (RC) question in CAT exam make up almost 3/4th of the sectional weightage.
 Out of 24 VARC questions, 12-14 questions are based on RC passages.
-CAT RC passages are usually of 500 to 600 word-limit but what makes them a tough nut to crack is the difficulty level.
+CAT RC passages are usually of 500 to 600 word-limit but and of high difficulty level.
 The CAT passages are long and dense, and often from rarely heard about topics.
 The Reading Comprehension section of CAT is considered the most difficult among all MBA entrance exams mainly because the passages are complicated and inference based.
 There are rarely fact based RC passages in the CAT.
 Close answers lead to further confusion in the minds of candidates.

-Preparation of CAT Reading Comprehension is not the same as DILR or Quant.
+Preparation of CAT RC is not the same as DILR or Quant.
 You can't start studying for CAT Reading Comprehension two months before the exam and crack it.
 There are no formulaes to apply or no tables to be memorised.
-You need to start much before.
-Reading Comprehension can be mastered only if you have strong English reading skills, as you are required to read long passages in less than a minute and solve at least four questions for each passage.
+You need to start as early as March.
+RC for CAT can be mastered only if you have strong English reading skills, as you are required to read long passages in less than a minute and solve at least four questions for each passage.
 So, more than anything, you need to be able to read fast and understand the passages as well as identify key arguments/facts given.

 Apart from having a reading habit, you also need practice.
 It is critical to practice sample papers and sectional CAT mock tests for VARC for atleast two months.
 Another thing that you need for preparing Reading Comprehension for CAT 2025 is the knowledge of types of RC passages.
-In this article we have discussed different types of RC passages in CAT exam.
+In this article we have discussed different types passages in Reading Comprehension for CAT exam.

 Types of Reading Comprehension Passages in CAT Exam